IATI/downstream-partner-publishing-guidelines/docs/index.rst

 Introduction
 **************************

 These guidelines are for organisations that need to publish IATI data as a requirement for their funder.
-They have been developed in consultation with the following funders:
+They have been developed in consultation with the following organisations:

 * Netherlands - Ministry of Foreign Affairs
 * United Kingdom - Foreign, Commonwealth & Development Office (FCDO)